Inspired by my favourite Chinese and Vietnamese desserts, these rice cakes feature sticky rice coated in sesame seeds with sweet banana tucked inside.

 - In a large saucepan, bring rhubarb, apple, raspberries, juice and maple syrup to a boil.
 Reduce heat and simmer for 10 minutes.
 Remove from heat.

 - Preheat oven to 375 degrees F (190 C).
-In a separate bowl, blend together oats, oat flour, almond meal, salt, ginger, and cinnamon to form the topping.
+In a separate bowl, blend together oats, oat flour, almond meal, coconut oil, salt, ginger, and cinnamon to form the topping.

 - Pour warm filling into a 2 quart baking dish.
 Sprinkle with topping.
 Bake for 25 to 30 minutes or until topping is crisp and golden.
 Serve warm.